sunnieeee/Gesture-recognition/README.md

 # Gesture-recognition
-by Thinkfly Studio
+By Thinkfly Studio
-by caoyuqing yanghaomai yanrudan zenghongyi zhuhuashi by guabguo
+By caoyuqing yanghaomai yanrudan zenghongyi zhuhuashi By guabguo